mdiego92/Scripts/Confluence-Integration/Readme.md

 ## Summary

-This script allows you post events from Wazuh to your Confluence page.
+This script allows you to post events from Wazuh to your Confluence page.

 ## Execute the script.

-Example of configuration for the ossec.conf file:
+Example of a configuration for the ossec.conf file:

 ```
      <integration>